On the separation of correlation-assisted sum capacities of multiple access channels: Sum capacity computation of two-sender MACs

 When the input is in the noise-free subspace, the channel deterministically outputs the symbol selected by $n_F$.
 On the other hand, when the input is not in the noise-free subspace, the channel outputs a symbol uniformly at random.
-This channel can be understood as a generalization of the MAC obtained from a nonlocal game.
+Therefore, a noise-free subspace MAC can be thought of as a generalization of nonlocal games MAC studied in Part I (see Eq.~\eqref{eqn:MAC_nonlocal_game}).